sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 # Security Testing

-[comment]: <> (TODO: replace application/app with software)

 In May of 2018, a [Code Injection Vulnerability was discovered in the Desktop Signal app](https://ivan.barreraoro.com.ar/signal-desktop-html-tag-injection/).
 An attacker could execute code on a victim's machine by sending a specially crafted message.
 The victim's app would hand over the `/etc/passwd` file, and even send all the chats in plain text, _without any human intervention_!
 This was ironic since Signal is known for its end-to-end encryption feature.

-Why did this vulnerability exist, and how we could have avoided it?
-In this chapter, we answer these questions and introduce the concept of security testing.
+*Why did this vulnerability exist, and how we could have avoided it?
+In this chapter, we answer these questions and introduce the concept of security testing.*

 After reading this chapter, you should be able to:
 - Explain the key difference between traditional software testing and security testing,